kellerkinderDE/deployer-shopware6/README.md

 This repository contains a [deployer](https://deployer.org/) configuration for Shopware 6.

 ## Usage
-Copy the contents of the `example` subfolder in this repository into your project and/or modify it to suit your needs.
+Copy the entire `.deployment` directory from the `example` directory of this repository into your project and modify it to suit your needs.

 Paste the following into your `.gitlab-ci.yml` or adapt it to your ci syntax.
 You will need to place the files in a folder called `.deployment`.

 ### Assumptions
 * We assume that the `js` files have already been built in the CI and published to the deployment jobs via artifacts.
-* We assume in the CI that the theme is already compiled.
+* We assume in the CI that your shop is prepared for compilation without database.
 For more information, see [here] (https://developer.shopware.com/docs/guides/hosting/installation-updates/deployments/build-w-o-db#compiling-the-storefront-without-database).
 * We assume that any plugin is required via the composer and/or placed in `static/plugins`.
 ```yaml
 variables: